-Now for any $\gamma \in \PP$ it follows that $\gamma(L) \cap E_t$ is contained in the component of $E_t - \ell_t$ on the same side that $\gamma(L) \cap E$ is relative to $\ell$.
-The reason is as follows: if $\gamma(L) \cap E_t$ had an ideal point in $I_t$ then $E_t$ is asymptotic to $E$ in that direction.
-Since $\gamma(L)$ is a wall, this can only happen if $\gamma(L) \cap E$ is asymptotic to $\gamma(L) \cap E_t$.
-In other words $\gamma(L) \cap E$ has an ideal point in $I$, contradiction.
+Now for any $g \in \PP$ it follows that $g(W) \cap E_t$ is contained in the component of $E_t - \ell_t$ on the same side that $g(W) \cap E$ is relative to $\ell$.
+The reason is as follows: if $g(W) \cap E_t$ had an ideal point in $I_t$ then $E_t$ is asymptotic to $E$ in that direction.
+Since $g(W)$ is a wall, this can only happen if $g(W) \cap E$ is asymptotic to $g(W) \cap E_t$.
+In other words $g(W) \cap E$ has an ideal point in $I$, contradiction.
 Hence $\V \cap E_t$ is contained in the corresponding component of $E_t - \ell_t$.

 Finally we show that $\ell_t$ is in the closure of $\V \cap E_t$.
-Suppose first that there is $\gamma$ in $\PP$ with say $p$ being an ideal point of $\gamma(L) \cap E$ $-$ this is forcibly a negative ideal point in $E$.
-Then $\gamma(L) \cap E_t$ also has ideal point $p_t$.
+Suppose first that there is $g$ in $\PP$ with say $p$ being an ideal point of $g(W) \cap E$ $-$ this is forcibly a negative ideal point in $E$.
+Then $g(W) \cap E_t$ also has ideal point $p_t$.
 Similarly for $q_t$.
-Otherwise there is a sequence $\alpha_i \in \PP$ with $\alpha_i(L) \cap E$ having ideal points converging to $p$.
-Then $\alpha_i(L) \cap E_t$ also has ideal points converging to $p_t$.
+Otherwise there is a sequence $\alpha_i \in \PP$ with $\alpha_i(W) \cap E$ having ideal points converging to $p$.
+Then $\alpha_i(W) \cap E_t$ also has ideal points converging to $p_t$.